RasaHQ/rasa/docs/core/knowledge-bases.rst

 - Bot: `Yes.`
 - User: `Can you give me an address?`

-In the second utterance of the user, the user refers to "PastaBar" by the word "it".
+In the question "Does it have wifi?", the user refers to "PastaBar" by the word "it".
 If the NER detected "it" as the entity ``mention``, the knowledge base action would resolve it to the last mentioned object in the conversation, e.g. "PastaBar".

 In the next utterance of the user, the user refers indirectly to the object "PastaBar".
 However, the user does not mention "PastaBar" explicitly.
-The knowledge base action would detect that the user wants to obtain the value of a specific attribute.
+The knowledge base action would detect that the user wants to obtain the value of a specific attribute, in this case, the address.
-If no mention or object could be detected by the NER, the action just assumes the user is talking about he last mentioned object, e.g. "PastaBar".
+If no mention or object was detected by the NER, the action assumes the user is referring to the most recently mentioned object, e.g. "PastaBar".

 You can disable this behaviour by setting ``use_last_object_mention`` to ``False`` when initializing the action.